LesleyyijiaLiu/Prediction-on-Readmission-to-Hospital-using-a-Popular-Diabetes-Dataset/README.md

 The section of this repo is: content.

-It contains the dataset we used, the report and supporting material:
+It contains the dataset we used, the report and supporting material.

-- diabetes.csv
-- Final-Project---Prediction-on-Readmission-to-Hospital-using-a-Popular-Diabetes-Dataset.pdf
-- Final-Project---Prediction-on-Readmission-to-Hospital-using-a-Popular-Diabetes-Dataset.rmd
-- reference.bib
+Dataset:
+ `diabetes.csv`

+Report:
+ `Final-Project---Prediction-on-Readmission-to-Hospital-using-a-Popular-Diabetes-Dataset.pdf`
+ `Final-Project---Prediction-on-Readmission-to-Hospital-using-a-Popular-Diabetes-Dataset.rmd`

+Bibliography:
+ `reference.bib`